-- {¶1} Appellant Ashley Clarkson appeals the decision of the Fairfield County Court of Common Pleas, Juvenile Division, which, subsequent to a dependency determination, granted a dispositional order of legal custody of her minor daughter, D.S., to a non-relative of the child.
+- {¶1} Appellant Ashley Clarkson appeals the decision of the Fairfield County Court of Common Pleas, Juvenile Division, which, subsequent to a dependency determination, granted a dispositional order of legal custody of her minor daughter, A.S., to a relative of the child.
 Appellee is Fairfield County Child Protective Services ("FCCPS").
 The relevant facts leading to this appeal are as follows: - {¶2} Appellant is the mother of A.S. (born in 2006), A.S. (born in 2010) and D.S. (born in 2011).
-The present appeal centers on D.S., the youngest child.
+The present appeal centers on A.S., the middle child.
 Her biological father is deceased. - {¶3} FCCPS became involved with appellant and the children on a non-court basis in June 2013.
 However, on August 30, 2013, the agency filed a complaint in dependency under R.C.
-2151.04(C), alleging concerns including appellant's failure to supervise the children, behaviors by an adult male residing in the household, failure by appellant to visit during a "safety plan" placement, and appellant's failure to follow through with medical care regarding D.S., who has a number of medical needs.
+2151.04(C), alleging concerns including appellant's failure to supervise the children, behaviors by an adult male residing in the household, failure by appellant to visit during a "safety plan" placement, and appellant's failure to follow through with medical care regarding one of the siblings, D.S.
 Appellant was at that time living with her mother, her boyfriend, her three children, and her three adopted siblings.
-The adopted siblings were also of concern to the agency based on prior sexual abuse issues. - {¶4} On November 26, 2013, the trial court found all three children to be dependent under the statute, and FCCPS was ordered to maintain temporary custody. - {¶5} On May 28, 2014, the agency filed a motion requesting a disposition of legal custody concerning D.S. to Nicole Roby.
+The adopted siblings were also of concern to the agency based on prior sexual abuse issues. - {¶4} On November 26, 2013, the trial court found all three children to be dependent under the statute, and FCCPS was ordered to maintain temporary custody. - {¶5} On February 25, 2014, the agency filed a motion requesting a disposition of legal custody concerning A.S. - {¶6} The trial court issued a judgment entry regarding annual review on August 25, 2014.

-- {¶6} The trial court issued a judgment entry regarding annual review on August 25, 2014. - {¶7} On November 21, 2014, appellant filed a motion requesting a return of custody to her. - {¶8} On January 13, 2015, and January 27, 2015, following several continuances, a trial court magistrate conducted a hearing on the agency's legal custody motion regarding D.S., as well as other motions pertaining to her siblings. - {¶9} On February 26, 2015, the magistrate recommended via a twenty-page decision that temporary custody by the agency of D.S. and her two siblings be terminated.
-The magistrate further recommended inter alia an order of legal custody of D.S. to Ms. Roby. - {¶10} On March 11, 2015, appellant filed an objection to the magistrate's decision. - {¶11} On May 12, 2015, the trial court, following a non-oral hearing, issued a judgment entry overruling the objections and adopting the magistrate's decision. - {¶12} Appellant filed a notice of appeal on May 29, 2015.
-She herein raises the following four Assignments of Error: - {¶13} "I. THE MOTHER CONTENDS THAT THE TRIAL COURT ERRED IN AWARDING LEGAL CUSTODY OF HER CHILDREN TO THREE SEPARATE CAREGIVERS BASED UPON THE MOTHER RESOLVING OR SUBSTANTIALLY MITIGATING THE PROBLEMS THAT LED TO THE NECESSITY FOR THE TEMPORARY CUSTODY.
+- {¶7} On November 21, 2014, appellant filed a motion requesting a return of custody to her. - {¶8} On December 15, 2014, an amended motion was filed by the agency requesting that A.S. be placed in the legal custody of Misty Metcalf (her aunt) and Tim Metcalf. - {¶9} On January 13, 2015, and January 27, 2015, following several continuances, a trial court magistrate conducted a hearing on the agency's legal custody motion regarding A.S., as well as other motions pertaining to her siblings. - {¶10} On February 26, 2015, the magistrate recommended via a twenty-page decision that temporary custody by the agency of A.S. and her two siblings be terminated.
+The magistrate further recommended inter alia an order of legal custody of A.S. to Misty Metcalf and Tim Metcalf. - {¶11} On March 11, 2015, appellant filed an objection to the magistrate's decision. - {¶12} On May 12, 2015, the trial court, following a non-oral hearing, issued a judgment entry overruling the objections and adopting the magistrate's decision. - {¶13} Appellant filed a notice of appeal on May 29, 2015.
+She herein raises the following four Assignments of Error: - {¶14} "I. THE MOTHER CONTENDS THAT THE TRIAL COURT ERRED IN AWARDING LEGAL CUSTODY OF HER CHILDREN TO THREE SEPARATE CAREGIVERS BASED UPON THE MOTHER RESOLVING OR SUBSTANTIALLY MITIGATING THE PROBLEMS THAT LED TO THE NECESSITY FOR THE

+TEMPORARY CUSTODY.
 THE TRIAL COURT'S DECISION IS AGAINST THE MANIFEST WEIGHT OF THE EVIDENCE.